 Preparedness Month emerged in 2004 to strengthen the United States preparedness abilities, specifically each citizen’s own ability to survive.
 After the 9/11 attacks, the government as well as the nation saw the importance in being prepared.

-Review & Update Emergency Management Plans on Campus
+Review and Update Emergency Management Plans on Campus

 Although it’s not every day there is a major emergency on a college or university campus – each should understand that it is not an exception to natural disasters or emergencies taking place.